fairness-on-networks/code-fairness-on-networks/README.md

 ## Running simulations
 0. Setup: Execute `setup.sh` to download the Pokec dataset and unzip it.
-1. `ugandan-villages-simulation.ipynb` contains code to reproduce the simulations in Section 4.1.
+1. `ugandan-villages-simulation.ipynb` contains code to reproduce the simulation in Section 4.1.
 2. `Section4_2Metrics.Rmd` contains code to reproduce the simulation in Section 4.2.
 3. `ugandan-villages-simulation.ipynb` contains the code to reproduce the simulations in Section 4.3.